jswymer/mydoctest/articles/receivables-how-reconcile-payments-auto-application.md

 For each journal line in the **Payment Reconciliation Journal** window, you can open the **Payment Application** window to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 For more information, see [How to: Review or Apply Payments After Automatic Application](receivables-how-review-apply-payments-auto-application.md).

-    **Note:** You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal window for an existing payment reconciliation journal in the **Payment Reconciliation Journals** window.
+**Note**: You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal window for an existing payment reconciliation journal in the **Payment Reconciliation Journals** window.
 The following procedure describes how to import bank transactions into the **Payment Reconciliation Journal** window after you have created a new journal.

 ## To reconcile payments using automatic application
-1. In the **Search** box, enter **Payment Reconciliation Journals**, and then choose the related link.
+1. In the **Search for Page or Report** field, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. To work in a new payment reconciliation journal, choose the **New Journal** action.
 3. In the **Payment Bank Account List** window, select the bank account that you want to reconcile payments for, and then choose the **OK** button.
 The **Payment Reconciliation Journal** window opens prepared for the selected bank account.